authzforce/core/README.md

 * Log output can be useful too; sometimes enabling DEBUG logging can help;
 * Your code & configuration files are often useful.

-If you wish to contact the developers for other reasons, use [Authzforce contact mailing list](http://scr.im/azteam).
+If you wish to contact the developers for other reasons, use [AuthzForce contact mailing list](http://scr.im/azteam).